eProsima/Fast-DDS-docs/docs/fastdds/use_cases/rosbag_capture/rosbag_capture.rst

 .. _rosbag_capture:

-How to use eProsima DDS Record and Replay (ROSBAG2 and DDS)
+How to use eProsima DDS Record and Replay (rosbag2 and DDS)
 ===========================================================

-eProsima DDS Record and Replay allows the user to continuously monitor the ROS 2 traffic in real time, and to play it back at any given time.
+*eProsima DDS Record and Replay* allows the user to continuously monitor the ROS 2 traffic in real time, and to play it back at any given time.
 This highly contributes to facilitating simulation of real life conditions, application testing, optimizing data analysis and general troubleshooting.